internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Prior art

-- The [Sovrin Business Policy V2 Policy](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) and [Bloxberg Whitepaper](https://bloxberg.org/wp-content/uploads/2020/02/bloxberg_whitepaper_1.1.pdf) are one the best practices.
+* The Sovrin Steward Policy and Bloxberg Whitepaper has been used to retrieve possible answers within this document.

 ## Unresolved questions